Basement Renovation | Loving Your Lower Level

 Accessibility and safety are two things to keep in mind when finishing your basement.
 A basement that is only accessible from the outside is still considered unfinished.
 Stairs leading to the basement must be permanent and must have access from the inside.
 All safety codes must be met including the presence of smoke detectors and proper exits.
-The basement must have an egress window or door, defined as an opening 20 inches wide by 24 inches in height, and if there is separate room such as an office or a bedroom, that must have one as well.
+The basement must have an egress door or window like the ones on Costimates, defined as an opening 20 inches wide by 24 inches in height, and if there is separate room such as an office or a bedroom, that must have one as well.

 Of course you can still give your basement a facelift and make it a usable and enjoyable space even if you aren’t technically going to finish it according to these guidelines.
 Fresh paint, a new area rug and smartly placed furniture and lighting can go a long way when turning your forgotten basement into a new family room, home office or exercise space.